galaxyproject/training-material/topics/statistics/tutorials/simorgh/tutorial.md

 This tutorial explores exactly that question.

+> <warning-title>LICENSE</warning-title>
+>
+> SIMORGH is only available for NON-COMMERCIAL use.
+Permission is only granted for academic, research, and educational purposes.
+Before using, be sure to review, agree, and comply with the license.
+> For commercial use, please review the SIMORGH license on GitHub and contact the [copyright holders](https://github.com/amisteromid/SIMORGH)
+{: .warning}

 We will use the **Escherichia coli Signal Recognition Particle Receptor FtsY** as our example.
 FtsY binds **Guanosine-5'-diphosphate (GDP)**, and experimentally determined structures are available in both apo and holo conformations.